flassh/docs/content/booth/index.md

 ## Sign in

+In order to use Flassh Booth, you must sign into your account.
+If you don't already have an account [create one here](https://flassh.co/signup).
+When you open Flassh Booth for the first time, a login form will pop up.
+Enter your email address and password to login.
+Forgot your password?
+[Reset it here](https://flassh.co/passwords/new).

 ## Supported Cameras

 At this time, we **only** support Canon DSLRs.
 Nikon, Sony, and other camera models are **not supported**.